mxaddict/www.codedmaster.com/content/blog/2016-10-05-virtualbox-install-on-ubuntu-16.04.md

 +++
-title = "Setup Virtualbox on Ubuntu 16.04?" date = 2016-10-05
+date = 2016-10-05
-description = "Learn how to easily set up VirtualBox on Ubuntu 16.04 with a simple terminal command.
+title = "Setup Virtualbox on Ubuntu 16.04?" description = "Learn how to easily set up VirtualBox on Ubuntu 16.04 with a simple terminal command.
 This tutorial also includes a video guide for a visual installation experience."
 [taxonomies]
-tags = ["virtualbox", "ubuntu", "linux", "installation", "virtual machine", "tutorial"] [extra] author = "mxaddict"
+tags = ["virtualbox", "ubuntu", "linux", "installation", "virtual machine", "tutorial"]
 +++

 [Virtualbox][vbox] is a open source, well maintained virtual machine package